Ilya O. Levin

 B = ( B ⊕ (¬A) ⊕ (A << 3) ) <<< 7

-Rotors swap at the end of round.
+Rotors swap at the end of the round.
 The output random value is a result of (A ⊕ B).
 The PRNG seed is a 64-bit value that is the rotor's initial state.
 There are no weak seed values known for Sapparot at this moment.

 Here is the portable C implementation of Sapparot: